0

 Mother Nature Camp and Activities in Matemwe

-In Matemwe, you will live in our Mother Nature coastal conservation camp, just a 3-minute walk from one of Zanzibar's most beautiful beaches, where turtles also nest.
-The protected Mnemba coral atoll is also located directly off the beach of Matemwe.
-As a volunteer, on 5 days per week, you will participate in a variety of activities led by the marine biologists of our cooperation partner Under the Wave, permaculture specialist Antje, team members of our recycling/upcycling partners, and our own team members.
+In Matemwe, you will live in our Mother Nature coastal conservation camp, just a 3-minute walk from one of Zanzibar's most beautiful beaches.
+The protected Mnemba coral atoll is also located nearby.
+As a volunteer, you will participate in a variety of activities led by the marine biologists of our cooperation partner Under the Wave, permaculture specialists at Greenwave, team members of our recycling/upcycling partners, and our own program coordinators.

-All activities are related to species and habitat conservation (sea turtles, dolphins and other wildlife), environmental conservation, data collection for conservation, and environmental education.
-Furthermore, through close cooperation with the village community, volunteers not only gain cultural knowledge but also contribute to the sustainable social development of the local communities.
+The majority of our offered activities are related to environmental conservation and education.
+Furthermore, through close cooperation with Matemwe villagers, volunteers not only gain cultural knowledge but also contribute to the sustainable social development of the local communities.
 See example plan of weekly activities.

 The program includes the following activities: